charlehsin/JavaScriptExpert/README.md

 # JavaScriptExpert

 This is the learning notes of Mark E. Daggett's Expert JavaScript.
+The book's source codes license is at https://github.com/Apress/exp-javascript/blob/master/LICENSE.txt.

 1. [Object](./Object/)
    * [PropertyManager](./Object/PropertyManager/)